 At the inception of the arrangement, the Company evaluated whether the milestones were considered probable of being reached and estimated the amount to be included in the transaction price using the most likely amount method.
 As it was not probable that a significant revenue reversal would not occur, none of the associated milestone payments were included in the transaction price at contract inception.
 For the sales-based royalties included in the arrangement, the license was deemed to be the predominant item to which the royalties relate.
 The Company will recognize royalty revenues at the later of (i) when the related sales occur, or (ii) when the performance obligation to which some or all of the royalty has been allocated has been satisfied (or partially satisfied).
-During the three months ended March 31, 2024 and 2023, the Company recognized \$0.1 million of collaboration revenue related to the Zenas Agreements.
+During the three and nine months ended September 30, 2024, the Company recognized \$ 0.1 million and \$ 0.2 million, respectively, of collaboration revenue related to the Zenas Agreements.
+During the three and nine months ended September 30, 2023, the Company recognized \$ 0.1 million and \$ 0.2 million, respectively, of collaboration revenue related to the Zenas Agreements.

 In January 2024, the Company entered into a letter agreement with Zenas BioPharma (the "Zenas Letter Agreement") pursuant to which Zenas BioPharma agreed to support the Company's THRIVE-2 and STRIVE trials by initiating and managing the studies in China.
 Under the Zenas Letter Agreement, the Company agreed to reimburse costs incurred by Zenas BioPharma, including a full-time equivalent rate for services rendered.
-In connection with the execution of the Zenas Letter Agreement, the Company made an initial payment of \$1.5 million, of which \$0.4 million was recorded as research and development expense during the three months ended March 31, 2024 for services performed to date.
+In connection with the execution of the Zenas Letter Agreement, the Company made an initial payment of \$ 1.5 million, which was recorded as research and development expense during the nine months ended September 30, 2024 as services were performed.

-As of March 31, 2024, the Zenas Agreements are considered related party transactions because Fairmount Funds Management LLC ("Fairmount") beneficially owns more than 5% of the Company's common stock and is also a 5% or greater stockholder of Zenas BioPharma and has a seat on Zenas BioPharma's board of directors.
+The Zenas Agreements are considered related party transactions because Fairmount Funds Management LLC ("Fairmount") beneficially owns more than 5 % of the Company's common stock and is also a 5 % or greater stockholder of Zenas BioPharma and has a seat on Zenas BioPharma's board of directors.